Ask iris: "Do I love him, or am I just comfortable?"

 Well, let’s consider a few things.

-For starters: your needs that aren’t being met.
+For starters: your needs aren’t being met.
 The fact your boyfriend isn’t adventurous bothers you.
 I get that; it doesn’t feel good to want more of something in a relationship and not be able to have it.
 Have you explained to your boyfriend how much trying new things means to you?

 And, on that note, have you considered that this need can be met (if only partially) outside of your relationship, too?
 You can explore the world and do adventurous things with friends and family.
 If anything, this will only help your relationship since having a life and thriving friendships outside of your boyfriend will make you feel more fulfilled.

 Now let’s consider your doubts in general.
 You’ve been together for a long time and started dating when you were both young, so you’ve probably changed a lot since you met.
-You’re not wrong for wondering who else could be out there for you, but that doesn’t mean you’re not in great relationship.
+You’re not wrong for wondering who else could be out there for you, but that doesn’t mean you’re not in a great relationship.

 Sometimes the idea of “better” can be extremely misleading.
 No relationship will ever be perfect; there will always be issues.
 Long-term love is more about finding someone you can grow with than someone perfect.
 Yes, you do deserve a healthy relationship.
 But let’s not get confused about what that looks like.